Zynga: Spam concerns

 Many of Zynga's games involve players posting messages to non-players, often for in-game benefits.
 Many non-players have notably complained about such communications created by those games that appear to them as "spammy."
 Peter Jamison described Zynga's communications as a "deluge" of "unwanted gifts or requests for neighborly 'help'".
 Facebook groups created to express displeasure regarding overexposure of Zynga's games attracted millions of members.
 As a result of this, Facebook modified their application developers policy to prevent applications from sending messages to news feeds of friends or submitting updates to the notifications bar.
-Kotaku attributed the removal of Facebook notifications to a decline of users of Zynga games in April and May 2010.
+Kotaku attributed a decline in users of Zynga games in April and May 2010 to the removal of Facebook notifications.

 Intellectual property infringement

 Zynga has been accused several times of copying game concepts of popular games by competing developers.
 The launch of Mafia Wars sparked a lawsuit from the makers of Mob Wars.
 An attorney for Psycho Monkey, the creators of Mob Wars, said that in making Mafia Wars, Zynga "copied virtually every important aspect of the game."
 The suit was settled out of court for $7–9 million.
 An Ars Technica column said that Zynga's Café World and Playfish's Restaurant City were "nearly identical"; Café World was released six months after Restaurant City.
 Its gameplay, design, graphics, avatars, and even in-game items are almost identical to the ones in Restaurant City.
 In addition, journalists have remarked that Zynga's FarmVille is similar to Farm Town, another Zynga game, with Peter Jamison calling it "uncannily similar."

 In September 2010, SF Weekly reported that an employee recalled Mark Pincus advising him to "copy what [Zynga's competitors] do and do it until you get their numbers."
 NimbleBit founder Ian Marsh has accused Zynga of copying its award-winning Tiny Tower game to create Dream Heights.
 Within a week, Buffalo Studios alleged that its game Bingo Blitz was copied by Zynga in making Zynga Bingo.
 Pincus responded by saying that tower-building games have existed since SimTower (1994) and that Zynga uses mechanics and ideas developed throughout the history of video games to create the "best-in-market games."
 He added that Bingo Blitz has similarities to the discontinued Zynga game Poker Blitz.
 In response, Marsh argued that other tower games like SimTower and Tower Bloxx are substantially different from Tiny Tower and Dream Heights, and that Zynga copied Tiny Tower's "core gameplay mechanics and rules" and tutorial steps.
 Inside Social Games writer Pete Davison said that although Zynga's The Ville is "not a complete clone" of The Sims Social, it was "very similar."